 Wakesurfing is becoming more and more popular as the years unfold.
 There are so many tricks to learn and even those who are just in it for the thrill of it can’t seem to get enough!
-With every new hobby or sport you take on, there are tips and tricks that every veteran would love to share.
+And with every new hobby or sport you take on, there are things that every veteran would love to share.
 For those who are excited to get behind their new boat and try to wakesurf for the first time, here are a few pointers we feel that everyone should know.
 Some are a little more obvious than others but we feel the need to say them anyways.

 -You should only wakesurf behind an inboard boat (a boat without an exposed propeller.)